killdream/pandora/README.rst

    pack.my_method() // => some/module

-Pandora extends these core services with a series of pure monadic combinators, which brings a declarative-ish syntax for module definition and formal contracts a module expects to be met.
+Pandora extends these core services with a series of pure combinators, which brings a declarative-ish syntax for module definition and formal contracts a module expects to be met.